Environmental theology: Basic environmental theology

-Environmental theology generally must include an understanding of God's relationship to the cosmos or Creation, a cosmology.
+Environmental theology generally must include an understanding of God's relationship to the cosmos or creation, a cosmology.
 Robert J. Jacobus divides the possibilities into three basic views of God’s physical relationship with the environment.
 One, the Creator-God exists externally to the physical world (Timm, 1994).
-The second is God exists internally in the environment (McFague, 1993, Tobias, 1994).
+The second is that God exists internally in the environment.
 The third basic view stipulates God as an entity does not exist (Berry, 1994; Callicott, 1994; Swimme, 1994; Wei-ming, 1994).
 Three variations of these basic types can be identified in literature.
-The first is the person of God can be distinctly separate from the environment and also exist internally in the environment (White, 1994).
-A second variation purports that God and nature exist as separate deities (Griffin, 1994).
-The third variation denies God as a cognitive entity and views the environment as Creator/deity.
-If God is external to the environment God then the Creator-God interfaces with the environment as a distinct entity, while if God is internal to the environment, one may make no distinction between the person of God and the environment and the notion of Creator itself may become problematic.
+The first is that the person of God can be distinctly separate from the environment and also exist internally in the environment.

+A second variation purports that God and nature exist as separate deities.
+The third variation denies God as a cognitive entity and views the environment as creator/deity.
+If God is external to the environment God then the Creator-God interfaces with the environment as a distinct entity, while if God is internal to the environment, one may make no distinction between the person of God and the environment and the notion of creator itself may become problematic.
 A mystical viewpoint common to several religious traditions that unites these categories is that God is continuously creating the universe, and that the universe is a direct expression of God's being, rather than an object created by God as the subject.

-From the environmental perspective the corresponding worldviews would be (1) nature is created, (2) nature is divine and (3) nature is emergent.
-Three environmental theologies emerge, (1) God exists eternally and the environment is God's creation, (2) the environment is God (Nelson, 1990) and (3) the environment emerged from physical conditions (Fraley, 2000).
-But Robert S. Corrington goes so far as to say that God is an emergent property of the cosmos itself.
+From the environmental perspective, the corresponding worldviews would be (1) nature is created, (2) nature is divine and (3) nature is emergent.
+Three environmental theologies emerge, (1) God exists eternally and the environment is God's creation, (2) the environment is God and (3) the environment emerged from physical conditions.
+But philosopher Robert S. Corrington goes so far as to say that God is an emergent property of the cosmos itself.

 There is not a clear distinction between environmental theology and ecotheology, though the term environmental theology might indicate a theology in which environmental ethics is established prior to one's understanding of the meaning of God.